-The latest Public Confidence figures will be updated to this Corporate Risk Record in due course.
+Corporate Risk - overview information Corporate Risk URN PR001436 Current Mitigated Score 15 Corporate Risk Title Confidence - The Constabulary has decreasing public confidence survey results Mitigated Impact Score 5 Corporate Risk Owner(s) Jon Reilly Mitigated Likelihood Score 3 Date of Risk Review 30/11/2024 Corporate Risk Description The latest Public Confidence figures will be updated to this Corporate Risk Record in due course.
 Public Confidence is delivered against a national narrative from the CASEY Review.
-The review discussed whether leadership, recruitment, vetting, training, culture, and communications support the standards the public should expect.
-It made recommendations for how high standards can be routinely met so that levels of public trust and confidence can be restored and maintained.
-We are clear that the report is potentially one of the most important moments for UK Policing in a generation.
-The wider coverage of the report described widespread racism, sexism and homophobia throughout the Metropolitan Police systems and culture.
-The report dealt with much more than discrimination and Baroness CASEY has provide a succinct diagnosis of her report.

-- 1. Services to women and children are not good enough. - 2.
-Policing is at its most threadbare closest to the frontline closest to the public. - 3.
-There is institutional racism, sexism, and homophobia. - 4.
-The Metropolitan Police needs to clean itself up and must root out the bad.

-The report was not written about Avon & Somerset Police but under the same test criteria we need to understand how we would measure up.
+The review discussed whether leadership, recruitmen vetting, training, culture, and communications support the standards the public should expect.
+It made recommendations for how hig standards can be routinely met so that levels of public trust and confidence can be restored and maintained.
+We are clear that the report potentially one of the most important moments for UK Policing in a generation.
+The wider coverage of the report described widesprear racism, sexism and homophobia throughout the Metropolitan Police systems and culture.
+The report dealt with much more that discrimination and Baroness CASEY has provide a succinct diagnosis of her report.
+Services to women and children are not good enough.
+Policing is at its most threadbare closest to the frontline - closest to the public.
+There is institutional racism, sexism, and homophobia.
+The report was not written about Avon & Somerset Police but under the same test criteria we need to understand how we would measur up.
 We reflect that many parts resonate, and we acknowledge elements that are true for us.
-We are committed to confronting and addressing them.
+We are committed to confronting and addressin them.
 The inclusion of this Corporate Risk reflects the various mitigations we have identified and work outstanding to deliver.
-Aside from CASEY, the scope of Police delivery remains at the forefront of national debate with the recent focus on the Humberside Right Care Right Person Model and announcement from the Metropolitan Police Service to move back from supporting incidents of mental health later in 2023 with wider interpretations how this is out of kilter with founding PEEL principles of wider community wellbeing.
-There remains continued media interest in local disciplinary hearings managed by Professional Standards with outcomes published via local media outlets.
+Aside fror CASEY, the scope of Police delivery remains at the forefront Police Service to move back from supporting incidents 6 mental health later i 2023 with wider interpretations how this is out of kilter with founding PEEL principles of wider community wellbeing.
+There remains continue media interest in local disciplinary hearings managed by Professional Standards with outcomes published via local media outlets.
 We recognise how some local cases would have caused concern with the public.
-We understand that our own culture will directly impact on how the public feels about us.
-We are also aware of the impact of complaints and the impact on complainants and their levels of confidence.
+We understand that our own culture will directly impact on how the